 Eugenia Algaze Garcia was born in Hartford, Connecticut in 1965.

-More information about the artist, her artworks can be found at www.mindful-art.comLarissa has been photographing her world since a family friend gave her a Kodak box camera and she learned to develop prints as a young child.
+A portrait of a mother breast feeding.
+It and Touch are some of the first photos of the series.
+It is so classic to me.
+Even though the child is about a year old, she still has a very strong bond with her mother and it is shown here by the way the child is reaching up and the mother smiles.Larissa has been photographing her world since a family friend gave her a Kodak box camera and she learned to develop prints as a young child.
 In high school she purchased her first 35 mm SLR camera, learned to develop film, and experimented with a variety photographic of techniques.
 Later, in college she continued to experiment with art and photography, but concentrated on the history of art.
 Following college, she worked in the arts i

 ncluding as a gallery director for a contemporary craft gallery.
 In late 2002 her future husband and her moved west and for the first time since college was able to focus on making her own art again.You can see more of her work atwww.ljdesignphoto.com